MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/sample-bulk-delete-records-match-common-criteria.md

 ---
-title: "Sample: Bulk delete records that match common criteria (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Bulk delete records that match common criteria (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Sample demonstrates how to delete records, in bulk, that match common criteria."
 keywords: ""
 ms.date: 10/31/2017